thedevwonder/journal/content/tech/notebook/benchmarking-ssl-terminator.md

 ---
     title: Benchmarking SSL Terminator
-    draft: true
 ---

 The benchmark of SSL Terminator will depend on TLS overhead, and so in this article we will perform tests on TLS performance and try to run benchmarks.
 SSL/TLS termination can act as a reverse proxy, and offload the SSL/TLS decryption process from the server.
 I wrote a simple code in go that terminates SSL and passes the request to the main server.

 SSL Performance is benchmarked on Handshakes/sec and tps [[1](https://www.haproxy.com/blog/benchmarking-ssl-performance)].
 As per [[2](https://www.imperialviolet.org/2010/06/25/overclocking-ssl.html)], SSL/TLS accounts for less than 1% of the CPU load, less than 10KB of memory per connection and less than 2% of network overhead.
 It seems pretty more impressive that there are multiple performance optimization techniques today which further reduces tls overhead.

 As per the openssl benchmarks for ecdsa,